How to Get VFR Flight Following

 How does VFR flight following interact with Controlled Airspace?

-Flight following can help pilots navigate through controlled airspace by providing instructions and advisories.
-However, entering Class B, Class C, or Class D airspace still requires specific ATC clearance regardless of whether you’re using flight following.
+Flight following can help you transition through controlled airspace, but don’t assume it replaces the requirement for clearances.
+Entering Class B, C, or D still requires specific ATC permission whether you’re on flight following or not.